gooch/sustainable_energy_without_the_hot_air/book.md

 7. Should people be encouraged to eat more vegetarian food?
 8. Is the population of the earth six times too big?

-\*See this chapter’s notes (p19) for theawful details.
-(Every chapter has endnotes giving references, sources, and details of arguments.
-To avoid distracting the reader, I won’t includeany more footnote marks in the text.)

 ![Greenpeace leaflet](figure3.png)